Juan Gossaín

-Personal
+Juan Antonio Gossaín Abdallah (born January 17, 1949) is a Colombian writer, journalist and novelist.
+Known for his distinctive journalistic style, he is one of the most renowned veteran journalists in the country.

+Born in San Bernardo del Viento, Córdoba, he served as director of the RCN Radio network and has twice won the Simón Bolívar National Journalism Prize for best radio journalist.

+Early life, marriage and family

+Juan Antonio Gossaín Abdallah was born on January 17, 1949, in San Bernardo del Viento, Córdoba, to Juan Gossaín Lajud and Berta Abdallah de Gossaín (née Abdallah Lajud).

+His father had migrated from Lebanon in 1940, settling in Lorica, Córdoba, at that time the main destination for migrants from Syria, Lebanon, and Palestine.

-Juan Gossaín was born in San Bernardo del Viento, Córdoba Department, Caribbean region of Colombia around 1949 to his parents Juan Gossaín and Berta Abdallah.
-Gossaín's father and mother had immigrated to Colombia from Lebanon.
-Gossaín studied at Colegio La Esperanza in Cartagena, a boarding school in Cartagena, from age 9 to 17.
-He married his wife Margoth Ricci on March 24, 1984, and the couple had two children named Danilo and Isabela, and he has at least two grandchildren named Juan and Ana Gabriela.
+Gossaín began his career in journalism in 1971, while a public accounting student, after moving to Bogotá to work for the newspaper El Espectador, for which he wrote from his home in San Bernardo del Viento.
+In 1975, he moved to Cartagena to work for the newspaper El Heraldo.
+He married with Margoth Ricci on March 24, 1984, and the couple had two children named Danilo and Isabela, and he has at least two grandchildren named Juan and Ana Gabriela.
 Gossaín currently resides in Cartagena.
 He was hospitalized in 2012.

 Career

 Juan Gossaín started his journalism career writing for El Espectador newspaper from around 1968 to 1971.
 He later became Chief at El Heraldo, Barranquilla.

 Gossaín worked as the director of the RCN Radio station for about 26 years, from February 12, 1984 to June 30, 2010.
 Gossaín hosted a very popular morning talk show.
 One of his former colleagues at RCN was Humberto De la Calle, former vice president of Colombia and a negotiator during the peace process, about which Gossaín interviewed him.
 Gossaín retired in 2010.
 Over the course of his career as a journalist, he covered at least 10 presidential campaigns and even did a special for El Tiempo newspaper about electoral corruption.

 Aside from radio journalism, Gossaín was responsible for writing several novels such as La balada de Maria Abdala, San Bernando del Viento, and La mala hierba.
-His writing often contained attention grabbing language that enhanced his storytelling leaving his audience in suspense, unable to put his work down.
-These qualities of writing led Gossaín to be viewed as a fabulist known as someone with the capability of creating exhilarating stories about different characters.

-Now that Gossaín is retired, he has opened a writing workshop for aspiring journalists.
-It is called Centro de Altos Estudios Juan Gossaín and he created this place so he could be able to teach young writers the art of narrating reality.
+The novels were notable for their atmosphere of suspense.

+Since retirement, Gossaín has opened the Centro de Altos Estudios Juan Gossaín, an institute aimed at supporting emerging writers.